Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 **Public Utility Network** A decentralised, public, permissionless network that anyone can access to transact without censorship or centralised gatekeepers.

- **Already in Action:** This isn't just talk.
-We have all this working in our test networks.
-Next we launch a proto-net, and after some public fine-tuning, we're gearing up for the big launch of the main network.
+ **Already in Action:** This isn’t idle talk.
+We have all this working on our test networks.
+Next, we launch a protonet, and after some public fine-tuning, we're gearing up for the big launch of the main network.
 Exciting times ahead!

 ## Empowering Governance for All

-In the vast realm of the open economic systems, it's not just about delivering technology—it's about embracing good governance.
+In the vast realm of open economic systems, it's not only about delivering technology—it's about embracing good governance.

 **Shared Public Utility:** Convex isn't just for tech enthusiasts; it's a shared public utility open to everyone.
-We're not just building a network; we're building a community.
-This requires mechanisms that ensure the network is **governed effectively and efficiently** now and in the future.
+We're not simply building a network; we're building a community.
+This requires mechanisms that ensure the network is governed effectively and efficiently now and in the future.

 **The Convex Foundation:** Meet the driving force behind the scenes—the Convex Foundation.
 They're not just responsible for building and managing the Convex public network; they're the architects of a system that benefits everyone involved.